- Automatic Forecast predictions

 This algorithm automatically copies the actual data for your forecast driver from the previous year as a forecast for the current year-to-date ahead.
 You have an option to add a modifier as an increase or decrease in percentage on the previous years data.

 Quinyx Forecasting algorithm

-This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected driver for the next 90 days from when it is run.
+This is a machine learning algorithm that intelligently and automatically predicts the forecast for your selected driver for 90 days from when actual (historical) data is available.
 You can also configure this method to re-run automatically on your preferred day.
 This method looks at all available actual data for the selected forecast driver in order to determine the suggested forecast.

 You must have at least 60 days worth of historical data for the input data you wish to generate a forecast for, in order to use Quinyx Forecasting Algorithm.

 When forecasting a driver (e.g. sales or footfall) for a specific unit, the current algorithms use only data pertaining to that unit.
 Algorithms try to find regular patterns (seasonalities) and the overall trend.
 Seasonalities can occur on different time scales.
 For example, you can have a yearly seasonality (e.g. sales are higher around Christmas, lower during summer), weekly seasonality (e.g. sales are higher on weekends) or daily seasonality (e.g. sales are higher at lunchtime).
 Multiple seasonalities can be present for the same time.
 Many units experience significant holiday effects and the algorithms try to estimate that by using data from the same holiday of previous year(s).
 In general, the algorithms will make more accurate forecasts when they have more historical data.
 Quinyx recommends 24-36 months of data.
 However, with 60 days of data, a forecast will be produced.
 Currently, the algorithm only make 90 days forecast prediction into the “future” from the last data uploaded.

 This method allows a third party solution to push forecasted data into Quinyx through the API using POST /predicted-data: